imoore76/ldlm/client/README.md

 Locks in an LDLM server generally live until the client unlocks the lock or disconnects.
 If a client dies while holding a lock, the disconnection is detected and handled in LDLM by releasing the lock.

-Depending on your LDLM server configuration, this feature may be disabled and `lockTimeoutSeconds` would be used to specify the maximum amount of time a lock can remain locked without being refreshed.
+Depending on your LDLM server configuration, this feature may be disabled and `LockTimeoutSeconds` would be used to specify the maximum amount of time a lock can remain locked without being refreshed.
 The client will take care of refreshing locks in the background for you unless you've specified `NoAutoRefresh` in the client's options.
 Otherwise, you must periodically call `RefreshLock(...)` yourself &lt; the lock timeout interval.

 To `Unlock()` or refresh a lock, you must use the lock key that was issued from the lock request's response.
 Using a Lock object's `Unlock()` method takes care of this for you.
 This is exemplified further in the following sections.